-KidTripster Teen: Top 6 must-dos for families in Tulum
+KidTripster Teen: Top 6 must-do activities for families with teens

 If you’re not interested in the packaged tourism of Cancun and the Riviera Maya, Tulum is the place for you!
 In addition to lounging on pristine beaches and swimming in clear blue water, here are 6 must-do activities, especially for teens.

 This site, which was established by the Maya as a fortified trade hub, is the namesake of the town.
 It faces the sunrise, which is why its name means “dawn” in ancient Mayan, and has some spectacular temples.
 See the preserved murals of the Mayan gods and bring your swimsuit for a quick plunge at the public beach before it gets too crowded in the afternoon.
 Afterward, try to find a popsicle seller, but make sure that you’ve adapted to the water first to avoid the notorious “Montezuma’s Revenge.”